iSEE/iSEEhub/README.md

 #>   }
 ```

-Please note that the `MyBioconductorPackage` was only made possible
+Please note that the `iSEEExperimentHub` was only made possible thanks
-thanks to many other R and bioinformatics software authors, which are
+to many other R and bioinformatics software authors, which are cited
-cited either in the vignettes and/or the paper(s) describing this
+either in the vignettes and/or the paper(s) describing this package.
-package.

 ## Code of Conduct

-Please note that the `MyBioconductorPackage` project is released with a
+Please note that the `iSEEExperimentHub` project is released with a
 [Contributor Code of
 Conduct](http://bioconductor.org/about/code-of-conduct/).
 By
 contributing to this project, you agree to abide by its terms.